IndikaAnuradha/-Dijkstra-s-Algorithm-Graphs-/README.md

 :eight_pointed_black_star: Algorithm Steps:

-Initialize distances to all nodes as infinity, except the source (set to 0).
+:black_medium_square: Initialize distances to all nodes as infinity, except the source (set to 0).

-Use a priority queue (or min-heap) to repeatedly select the unvisited node with the smallest known distance.
+:black_medium_square: Use a priority queue (or min-heap) to repeatedly select the unvisited node with the smallest known distance.

-Relax edges: for each neighbor, update its distance if a shorter path is found.
+:black_medium_square: Relax edges: for each neighbor, update its distance if a shorter path is found.

-Continue until all nodes have been visited or the shortest path to the target is found.
+:black_medium_square: Continue until all nodes have been visited or the shortest path to the target is found.